elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 inventory = /home/ansible1/windows-servers/inventory.ini
 ===
 ```

-Step 3: Create or Edit Vaulted Files
+### Step 3: Create or Edit Vaulted Files

-### Create a new vaulted file for storing credentials
+Create a new vaulted file for storing credentials.
+This ensures sensitive data like passwords and API keys are encrypted and protected.

 ```
 ansible-vault create /home/ansible1/windows-servers/group_vars/all/vault.yml
 ===
 ansible_password: "DOMAIN_USER_REAL_PASSWORD"
 ===
 ```
-### Edit an existing vaulted file
+#### Edit an Existing Vaulted File

+To update or modify an existing vaulted file, use Ansible Vault’s edit command.
+This allows you to securely make changes without exposing sensitive information.

 ```
 ansible-vault edit /home/ansible1/windows-servers/group_vars/all/vault.yml
 ```
+#### Reference Vaulted Credentials in Inventory

-Store sensitive data like ansible_password in these vaulted files.

-Reference them in your inventory using {{ ansible_password }}
+Store sensitive data like `ansible_password` in vaulted files, and reference them in your inventory using `{{ ansible_password }}` to keep credentials secure and avoid plain-text exposure.

 ```
 ansible windows_nodes -m win_ping --ask-vault-pass #for_test
 ```